jonnyhoeven/justme.dev/posts/logseq.md

 title: Logseq
 type: post
 user: logseq
+intro: |
+    Logseq is a privacy-focused, open-source note-taking application that aims to secure your notes from prying eyes, a common goal for many online note apps.
+It is a hidden gem in the Tools for Thought space, providing a powerful platform for structuring projects and staying on top of management tasks.
 ---
 <script setup>
  import ArticleItem from '/components/ArticleItem.vue';
  import ArticleFooter from '/components/ArticleFooter.vue';
 </script>
 <ArticleItem :frontmatter="$frontmatter"/>

-# Logseq: A Powerful Tool for Project Structure and Management

-## Introduction

-Logseq is a privacy-focused, open-source note-taking application that aims to secure your notes from prying eyes, a common goal for many online note apps.
-It is a hidden gem in the Tools for Thought space, providing a powerful platform for structuring projects and staying on top of management tasks.

-## What is Logseq?

 Logseq is more than just a note-taking app.
 It is a comprehensive tool that can be used for project management, research, article writing, and presentation preparation.
 It has been a daily driver for many users, including myself,